microbiomedata/external-metadata-awareness/README.md

       really meant?
 - Should any attempt be made to display the ontology term value sets in a hierarchical view?
 If so, and there are multiple paths from a term up to its root, should all of those paths be shown?
+- Should they be saved as LinkML static enumerations, LinkML dynamic enumerations, or something else?
+- If LinkML enumerations, should the permissible values be saved as IDs, labels, or both (in label [id] format?)
 - What's a reasonable maximum number or permissible values for each value set?

 Note that this repo provides tooling for manually reviewing the ontology terms that have been associated with each NMDC